ValYauw/lagu-db-server/api-documentation.md

 ### PUT /songs/:id/timed-lyrics/:lyricsId

 Updates the lyrics for an existing set of timed lyrics for a song in the database.
+Validation for timed lyrics is done by checking if the sent text is parseable as a SubRip Text (SRT) string.

 Path Parameters
  - `id`: Song ID